chwdt/vanmoof-tools/README.md

 This tool patches a modern VanMoof mainware as `patch` above, but adds a function to dump FLASH or memory to the console.
 This function is patched into the `help` command and will output FLASH or memory as hexdump.
 Use as `help <addr> <count>`.

+The hexdump can be converted to binary using the `dump2bin.sh` script.

 An older version would output the whole FLASH as S-Records, the source is still provided in the repo, edit the Makefile if you want to use this function.

 Capture the terminal output to a logfile and clip out the S-Records to a file `vanmoof.srec`.
 To convert this dump to the different binaries used inside the bike, use these shell commands: